websight-io/docs/docs/blog/2023/new-publishing-framework/index.md

 ## Design decisions

+The new approach and architecture triggered a lot of discussion in our team.
+We have still a few open questions.
+However, we agreed so far on the following items.

 - The publishing framework should be implemented using JCR API, because spaces, pages, and assets are supported only with JCR.
 API should be optimized for performance.
 - CMS doesn't implement static site generation (SSG).
 This feature will be supported by DXP.